In this guide we’ll look at the best garden swing seats for the UK market.

 You could even place a swing seat in a conservatory, or move it in there for the winter months.

-Yes.
 If you have a wooden swing seat, you should clean it with a sponge and warm, soapy water.
 This is especially important to do before storing it away over winter.
 If you don’t clean it, mould may spread and grow over the winter months.
-Avoid using a pressure washer as this could damage the wood and make matters worse.
+Avoid using a pressure washer as this could damage the wood and spread any mould spores.

-You can use a gentle pressure washer or a sponge and warm, soapy water to clean a steel swinging seat.
+To clean a steel swing seat you can use a gentle pressure washer or a sponge and warm, soapy water .
 It’s always better to opt for the gentler cleaning option first as this will cause less damage.
-It may well be all it needs.
+It may well be all that’s required anyway.